kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

         -   [ ] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+        some in qmd for this projects and some in final_data_cleaning.rmd file

 19. Present and interpret statistics in manuscript narrative